request-interop/interface/README.md

 ### How is Request-Interop different from the [Server-Side Request and Response Objects RFC](https://wiki.php.net/rfc/response)?

-This package is an intellectual descendant of that RFC, similar in form but much reduced in scope: only the superglobal-equivalent arrays, the method string, the URL, and the uploads properties remain.
+This package is an intellectual descendant of that RFC, similar in form but much reduced in scope: only the superglobal-equivalent arrays, the method string, the URI, and the uploads properties remain.

 * * *